 - Infusion-related adverse reactions usually involve the animal gasping for air or other seizure-like movements.
 Animals often recover with no apparent permanent injury, but any potential effects on experimental results must be assessed by the researcher.

 Clodrosome® and Encapsome® are both white milky suspensions made of large micro size multilamellar liposomes.
 Due to their large size, some liposomes might settle to the bottom of the vial.
 If left sitting idle in the refrigerator, Encapsome® will phase separate and form pellets in the bottom of the vial leaving a clear solution on top.
 Clodrosome® might do the same only not as severely.
-Therefore, both should be shaken to form a homogeneous solution prior to use.
+Therefore, both should be gently shaken not to form bubbles but to form a homogeneous solution prior to use.

 - Clients who order from outside of the United States of America are responsible for their government import taxes and customs paperwork.
 Encapsula NanoSciences is NOT responsible for importation fees to countries outside of the United States of America.